Welcome to Hans Bethe House

 After working as a GRF in Bethe for four years, Stephen is thrilled to serve as a House Fellow and continue making meaningful connections for Bethe residents.

 Kathryn Mann is Associate Professor of mathematics and Rosevear faculty leadership fellow at Cornell.
-Her research is in geometric topology and low dimensional dynamics: the study of abstract spaces and motion, symmetries and transformations.

 Elizabeth is the Assistant Director of Cornell Public Health and the Manager of the Department of Public and Ecosystem Health in the College of Veterinary Medicine.